andrey-kuprianov/systems-made-simple/_posts/2024-06-30-solarkraft-monitor-verification.md

 For our purposes we consider only the state as it's relevant for a single contract and its variables.
 Thus we will use the following notations:

-- $$D$$ is a set of all possible data values: strings, numbers, structs, etc. Mathematically we don't distinguish between different data types (though practically we of course do).
+- $$D$$ is the set of all possible data values: strings, numbers, structs, etc. Mathematically we don't distinguish between different data types (though practically we of course do).
-- $$V$$ is a set of typed contract variables.
+- $$V$$ is the set of typed contract variables.
-- $$S = S_0, S_1, ...$$ is a sequence of states.
+- $$S = S_0, S_1, ...$$ is the sequence of states.
 - $$S_i \subseteq V \rightarrow D$$ is the $$i$$-th contract state, which is a partial mapping from variables to their data values.
 If a variable $$v$$ is present in the mapping $$S_i$$, we say that it _exists_ in this state.
-- $$T = T_0, T_1, ...$$ is a sequence of transactions.
+- $$T = T_0, T_1, ...$$ is the sequence of transactions.
 Each transaction brings the contract into its next state, which we denote by $$S_i \xrightarrow{T_i} S_{i+1}$$.
-- $$P_T$$ is a set of all possible typed method parameters.
+- $$P_T$$ is the set of all possible typed method parameters.
 - $$T_i \subseteq P_T \rightarrow D$$: each transaction is a method invocation, represented by a partial mapping from method parameter names to their values; only the parameters specific to the invoked method are present in the mapping.
-- $$E = E_0, E_1, ...$$ is a blockchain environment, which is sequence of environment states; each transaction executes in a specific environment state.
+- $$E = E_0, E_1, ...$$ is the blockchain environment, which is a sequence of environment states; each transaction executes in a specific environment state.
-- $$P_E$$ is a set of all typed environment parameters (such as `current_contract_address` or `ledger_timestamp`).
+- $$P_E$$ is the set of all typed environment parameters (such as `current_contract_address` or `ledger_timestamp`).
-- $$E_i = P_E \rightarrow D$$ defines the blockchain environment, which is a mapping from environment parameters to their values.
+- $$E_i = P_E \rightarrow D$$ is a mapping from environment parameters to their values, and defines the current blockchain environment, in which $$T_i$$ executes.

-The above definitions define the structure of the object to which we apply monitor specifications: a contract, executing on a blockchain.
-Now it's time to define the structure of specifications themselves.
+The above definitions describe the structure of the object to which we apply monitor specifications: a smart contract, executing on a blockchain.
+Now it's time to define the structure of monitor specifications themselves.
 As checking each direct method specification or reverse effect specification is independent from others, we define only the structure for individual monitors.

 - $$M_D = \langle F, P, H \rangle$$ is a direct method monitor specification, where the components are the finite sets of `MustFail`, `MustPass`, and `MustHold` conditions respectively.
 - $$M_R = \langle C, A \rangle$$ is a reverse effect monitor specification, where the components are the finite sets of `MonitorCheck` and `MonitorAssert` conditions respectively.